Brister Freeman Family Home Site

 Brister Freeman’s burial site is neither marked nor known.
-In commemoration of his life, the Drinking Gourd Project placed a boulder marking the Freeman Family home site in 2011.
+In commemoration of his life, The Robbins House placed a boulder marking the Freeman Family home site in 2011.

 Down the road on the right hand, on Brister’s Hill, lived Brister Freeman… there were grow still the apple trees which Brister planted and

 Thoreau.
 Walden (1854)

 Look near the boulder for the now moss-clad ditch fence that extends easterly from Walden Street for approximately 170 feet before turning and extending north for the same distance.
 Local scholars believe Freeman may have erected the fence as a means of penning farm animals.

 Please do not walk, stand on, or otherwise disturb the ditch fence.
 It may well be one of the few remaining visible marks made by the formerly enslaved on the local landscape.

 Henry David Thoreau wrote about Freeman and other formerly enslaved inhabitants of Walden Woods in Walden (1854).
 Thoreau surveyed “Brister’s Lot” in 1857 as part of his Walden Pond Woodlot surveys.
 For the full story, read Black Walden: Slavery and Its Aftermath in Concord, Massachusetts by Elise Lemire (2009).